kdeldycke/kevin-deldycke-blog/content/pages/about.md

 My name is **Kevin Deldycke**, I'm a high-tech Engineering Manager from Paris, France.

 ## Short Bio

 ![](/uploads/2015/profile-photo.jpg){.float-left .w-25 .mr-3 .mb-3}

 I held various positions in several industries and sectors as VP, Product Manager, Founding Engineer and Consultant.

-After 15+ years of relevant engineering work, and 2+ years of hands-on management experience, I now build teams from scratch with self-sustaining culture, and my intent is to keep doing so.
+After 15+ years of relevant engineering work, and 3+ years of hands-on management experience, I now build teams from scratch with self-sustaining culture, and my intent is to keep doing so.

 Enabling engineers, leading managers, and make them feels productive is the most impactful thing I can bring to the table.
 So I'm always **on the lookout for high-tech management position, in fast growing start-ups** with ambitious vision.

-Most relevant experience was in [growing a team from 0 to 12](https://devtomanager.com/interviews/kevin-deldycke/) at a [world-class cloud computing provider](https://scaleway.com).
+The most relevant experience was in [growing a team from 0 to 12](https://devtomanager.com/interviews/kevin-deldycke/) at a [cloud computing provider](https://scaleway.com).
 We built up the whole [IAM ecosystem](https://github.com/kdeldycke/awesome-iam), as well as the [Billing and Payment stack](https://github.com/kdeldycke/awesome-billing).

 ## Achievements